● Aims and Scope (Print Edition ISSN: 1225-6153/ Web Edition ISSN: 2287-8955)

 Research paper : Research papers undergo full peer review.
 A research paper is a full-length, technically original research document that reports results of major and archival value to the specific community of engineers that comprise the journal audience.

 Galley proofs will be provided as a pdf file to the author with reprint order and copyright transfer form.
 The author should return the corrected galley proofs within a week with the signed reprint order and copyright transfer form.
 Attention of the authors is directed to the instructions which accompany the proof, especially the requirement that all corrections, revisions, and additions be entered on the proofs and not on the manuscripts.
 Proofs should be carefully checked and returned to the Journal of Welding and Joining (JWJ) editorial office by online or e-mail if the changes are minimal.
 If the changes are extensive, proofs should be returned by fax only.
 Substantial changes in an article at this stage may be made at the author’s expense.
 The reprint request form must be returned with the proof.
 Neither the editor nor the JWJ office keeps any supply of reprints.

 ● Peer review process

-Submitted manuscripts will be sent to peer reviewers, unless they are either out of scope or below the quality threshold for the journal, or the presentation or written English is of an unacceptably low standard.
+Submitted manuscripts will be sent to two more peer reviewers, unless they are either out of scope or below the quality threshold for the journal, or the presentation or written English is of an unacceptably low standard.
 A manuscript that meets this standard is sent to anonymous reviewers for peer review.
 Once the editorial office receives complete reviews, the associate editor and editor makes a decision and the corresponding author is informed of the editorial decision by e-mail.
 The editor selects referees results of the review will be classified as follows;

 Accepted: The manuscript will be forwarded to the publisher without further corrections.